zuokun/MangaBookcase/README.md

   - Ongoing or Completed

 Add Manga
+- Press the + button on the top right to access a new Activity to add a new Manga
-- Add a new Manga with Title, Last Book, and Status
+  - Adds a new Manga with Title, Last Book, and Status
   - Optionally, add in Publisher and Missing Books (Missing Books not implemented)

 Edit
+- To edit a Manga, hold your finger on the title you want to edit
   - Edit an existing Manga with Title, Last Book, and Status
   - Optionally, add or remove Publisher and Missing Books

 Delete
+- To delete a Manga, access the edit screen by long holding a title, then press the X at the top right of the screen
   - Delete an existing manga with confirmation
   - Delete is permanent, no undo implemented

 Quick Add one Book
+- Just press the + button at the right of the title
   - Add the new book you just bought behind
   - Easy to update new books!

 Filter the List